 What to Watch Out For

-In its most recent SEC filings, MFIM had no disclosures of legal or disciplinary actions to report.
+In its most recent SEC filings, MFIM had one disclosure of legal or disciplinary actions to report.
+More information about this disclosure, which the firm settled with the SEC in 2022, is contained in MFIM's Form ADV.

 Through its parent corporation, MFIM is affiliated with companies that sell financial products, including mutual funds and insurance products.
 These relationships can present potential conflicts of interest.
 As a fiduciary registered with the SEC, the firm is obligated to act in your best interest.